Skip to content

 To share OAuth credentials:

-4. In the page that opens, click the Copy icon for both Client ID and Secret.
+2. Click the Copy icon for both Client ID and Secret.

 1. Copy the client ID and secret to a text file and share the credentials in a secure manner.